 We spoke to a hotel investment company that has franchise and management contracts for their properties with several of the large hotel chains.
 They have a property in distress as occupancies have been declining from 40% 3 years ago to below 30% this year.
 Anyone would agree that a hotel would not be sustainable let alone profitable at this kind of occupancy levels.

 So what is the added value of a brand or flag?
 They are supposed to bring in business.
-Bring new travelers or to your hotel.
+Bring new travellers or to your hotel.
 Not just bring guests from one property t the other.
-Because such a strategy, I am afraid in the times of internet and web 2.0 where brand loyalty is rapidly on decline or even disappearing, is like a dinosaur which belongs in a history museum.
+Because such a strategy, I am afraid in the times of internet and web 2.0 where brand loyalty is rapidly on the decline or even disappearing, is like a dinosaur that belongs in a history museum.

 We have put the client acquisition strength of the large franchises to the test by doing some research in Google.
 We have done research for many destinations in Europe and the USA for the different language versions of Google (.com, .co.uk, .fr, .de, .it. .es) to see on which page some of the larger franchise chain website are appearing.
 And not surprisingly, almost never have we encountered them on the first page.
 Mostly they only come up once we pass page 4 of Google.
 The average page comes down to about 5.8.
 No wonder the franchise companies have such a hard time bringing business to hotels.
 Their online strategy is purely focused on their brand, not on acquisition.